 Credit risk is the risk of financial loss to a Corporation if a counter party to a financial instrument fails to meet its contractual obligations.
 The Corporation's financial instruments that subject it to credit risk relate to cash in Canadian chartered banks, interest receivable from Canadian chartered banks, goods and services tax recoverable from the federal government, and trade and other receivables.
-The Corporation considers the risk of default from parties in the oil and gas industry to be low.
+The Corporation considers the risk of default from parties in the oil and gas industry to be low as they are with reputable oil and gas marketers.